An answer to existing CM slowness

 In the Italian context

 As of 2011 Salt has just been born; Italian adoption is experimental.
-In the following three years (2012-2014) it will find space in:
+It is likely to find space in hosting providers, telcos and universities with HPC clusters in the coming years.

-Puppet and Chef remain more widespread overall; Salt carves niches where execution speed matters.
-After 2013-2014 Ansible will become the most formidable competitor, thanks to agentless simplicity.
+Puppet and Chef remain more widespread overall; Salt aims to carve niches where execution speed matters.